gitpod-io/retired-gatsby-website/src/blog/opensource.md

 # Gitpod Self-Hosted is Free

+The [SaaS version of gitpod.io](https://www.gitpod.io/pricing/#) remains the most convenient way to streamline your developer workflows with continuously prebuilt dev environments.

-Starting today, Gitpod Self-Hosted is free for unlimited users.
+In case you want to host Gitpod on your own infrastructure or private cloud, starting today, Gitpod Self-Hosted is free for unlimited users.
 Organizations using Gitpod can upgrade to Gitpod Professional to get additional features:

 * [Snapshots](https://www.gitpod.io/features/#snapshot) (share a reproducible workspace with your team)
 * [Live Share](https://www.gitpod.io/features/#share) (invite others into your running workspace)